- 15 Jun 2022

 auditlog_mongodb_keep_entries

-This configures the interval after which old audit log entries in the MongoDB database will be deleted.
-You should use values like 90d
+This configures the interval at which old audit log entries in the MongoDB database are deleted.
+Use values like 90d (90 days) to configure the interval.
+The default value for this is 365d.

 Example: